 Launching a startup during a pandemic, or any other time for that matter, is a similar experience to riding a roller coaster.
 There are highs, lows, twists, turns, and that addicting mixture of adrenaline tinged with a bit of fear.

-Ironically enough, when my co-founder, Ron Fabela, and I first started to discuss this venture, it was during a trip to a theme park.
+Ironically enough, when I first began to discuss this venture with my co-founder, Ron Fabela, it was during a trip to a theme park.

 Planning, dreaming, and riding some amazing coasters.
 We didn’t fully grasp it yet, but we were getting ready to embark on the most epic ride of our lives.